evidentlyai/evidently/evidently/tutorials/monitoring_service/readme.md

 8. To stop the execution, run ```docker compose down``` command.

-### How to customize the Dashboard view (using the same source data)
+### How to customize the Grafana Dashboard view

-The Dashboard view is determined by the json config.
-In our example the config for Data Drift Dashboard is stored in the monitoring_service/dashboards folder: https://github.com/evidentlyai/evidently/blob/main/evidently/tutorials/monitoring_service/dashboards/data_drift.json
+The Grafana Dashboard view is determined by the JSON config.
+In our example, the config for a Data Drift Dashboard is stored in the monitoring_service/dashboards folder: https://github.com/evidentlyai/evidently/blob/main/evidently/tutorials/monitoring_service/dashboards/data_drift.json

-To customize the Dashboard visual representation (but keeping the same metrics) you should:
+If you want to continue using the same source data and metrics, but **change the way the plots are displayed** in the Garafana interface, take the following steps:

-1. Run the example, using the instrcutions from the above
+1. Run the example using the above instructions
-2. Visit Grafana web interface (localhost:3000)
+2. Open the Grafana web interface (localhost:3000)
-3. Customize the visuals in the Grafane interface
+3. Customize the visuals in the Grafana interface.
-4. Apply your changes to the Dashboard and make sure you like it :)
+4. Apply your changes to the Dashboard and check that you like what you see :)
 5. Click the button "save" from the Grafana Top Menu.
-This will lead to the dialog window opennig.
-Select the option "Download Json" to save configurations in the json file.
+This will open a dialog window.
+Select the option "Download JSON" to save the configurations in the JSON file.
-6. Replace the initial configirations with the new one, meaning replce the old data_drift.json with the newly generated one.
+6. Replace the initial configiration file (data_drift.JSON) with the newly generated one.

+You can refer to the Grafana documentation to learn more about UI customization.

-### How to customize metrics to show in the Dashboard
+### How to customize metrics displayed in the Grafana Dashboard

-To calculate metrics for Dashboard we use ```Analyzers``` from Evidently:https://github.com/evidentlyai/evidently/blob/main/evidently/analyzers/.
-Particularly to calculate Data Drift metrics we use ```DataDriftAnalyzer```: https://github.com/evidentlyai/evidently/blob/main/evidently/analyzers/data_drift_analyzer.py

-Depending on the changes you want to make there are several ways how you can customize metrics:
-1. If you want to remove some metrics from the Dashboard, you can simply remove them by removing the corresponding visuals/metrics from Grafana interface
+To **remove some metrics** from the Dashboard, you can simply do that from the Grafana interface following the steps above.

+To **add, or change** the way metrics are calculated (for example, use a different statistical test), you need to change the code.

+To calculate the metrics we use Evidently ```Analyzers```: https://github.com/evidentlyai/evidently/blob/main/evidently/analyzers/.

+For example, we use the ```DataDriftAnalyzer``` to calculate the Data Drift metrics: https://github.com/evidentlyai/evidently/blob/main/evidently/analyzers/data_drift_analyzer.py

-2. If you want to add or customize some metrics, you need to check the implemendation of the corresponding ```Analyzer``` and ```Monitor```:
+If you want to add or customize metrics, you need to check the implemendation of the corresponding ```Analyzer``` and ```Monitor```:
-- If the statistic you are interested in is calculated in the Analyzer, but not used in Monitor, you can add it there by updating the Monitor code
+- If the statistic you need **is calculated** in the Analyzer, but **not used** in Monitor, you can add it there by updating the Monitor code
-- If the statistic you are interested in is not calculated in the Analyzer, than you should start from adding the metric to Analyzed and than to Monitor
+- If the statistic you need **is not calculated** in the Analyzer, than you should first add the metric to the Analyzer and than to Monitor

-For example, to add something to DataDrift Dashbord:
+For example, to add something to the Data Drift Dashboard:
-- check if the metric you are interested in is calculated in the ```DataDriftAnalyzer```: https://github.com/evidentlyai/evidently/blob/main/evidently/analyzers/data_drift_analyzer.py
+- Check if the metric you need is calculated in the ```DataDriftAnalyzer```: https://github.com/evidentlyai/evidently/blob/main/evidently/analyzers/data_drift_analyzer.py
-- if the metric is not implemented in ```Analyzer```, update the analyzer and add this metric to the ```result``` dictionary
+- If the metric is not implemented in ```Analyzer```, update the analyzer code and add this metric to the ```result``` dictionary
-- update ```metric``` method in ```DataDriftMonitor``` in order to yield new metric as wll
+- Update the ```metric``` method in ```DataDriftMonitor``` in order to yield the new metric
-- visit Grafana web interface and create a visual Dashboard for new metric
+- Visit the Grafana web interface and create a visual Dashboard for a new metric

-### How to adopt the example to the custom ML service
+### How to adapt the example to work with your ML service

-To adopt the example for the custom service we recommend to copy the ```monitoring_service``` folder and rename in.
-Then you need to make the following steps in the new creadted directory:
+To adapt the example for a custom ML service, we recommend to copy the ```monitoring_service``` folder and rename it.
+Then, take the following steps in the newly created directory:

 1. Update ```config.yaml``` to let ```evidently``` know how to parse the data correctly.
 The config file contains the following parts:
-- ```data_format``` - the format of the input data;
+* ```data_format``` - the format of the input data;
-- ```column_mapping``` -  the information about the target, prediction names, lists of the numeric and categorical features.
-The format if similar to the column_mapping we use to calculate ```evidently``` interactive dashboards and profiles;
+* ```column_mapping``` -  the information about the target, prediction names, lists of the numerical and categorical features.
+The format is similar to the column_mapping we use to calculate ```evidently``` interactive dashboards and profiles;
-- ```service```:
+* ```service```:
+  * **reference_path** - path to the reference dataset
+  * **use_reference** - define if to use the provided reference dataset ("true") or collect the reference from the production data stream ("false").
+Currently only ```true``` option is avaliable.
-  **reference_path** - path to the reference data **min_reference_size** - the minimal amount of objects in the reference dataset to start monitoring metrics calculation **use_reference** - should the service use the provided reference data or collect the reference from the data, that comes to the service (currently only ```true``` option is avaliable)
+  * **min_reference_size** - the minimal number of objects in the reference dataset to start calculating the monitoring metrics.
+If the reference dataset is provided externally, but has less objects than defined, the required number of objects will be collected from the production data and added to the reference.
-  **moving_reference** - should we move the reference in time during metrics calculation (currently only ```false``` option is avaliable)
+  * **moving_reference** - define if to move the reference in time during metrics calculation.
+Currently only ```false``` option is avaliable.
-  **window_size** - how much new objects should be collected in order to calculate new vaue for metrics **calculation_period_sec** - how often the monitoring service will check for new values of monitoring metrics **monitors** - the amould of monitors to use (currently only the ["data_drift"] option is avaliable)
+  * **window_size** - the number of the new objects in the current production data stream required to calculate the new monitoring metrics.
+  * **calculation_period_sec** - how often the monitoring service will check for the new values of monitoring metrics.
+  * **monitors** - the number of monitors to use.
+Currently only the ["data_drift"] option is avaliable.

 2. Place the ```reference.csv``` inside the project folder (```monitoring_service``` in the initial example)

-3.1 (option 1) If you do not have the running service, you can place the ```production.csv``` servcie in the project folder exactly as we did in the example.
-In this scenario your example will work exactly as the initial one: each **calculation_period_sec** service will take the next line from the production data to simu;ate the procuction service.
+3.1 (option 1) If you do not have a live service, you can place the ```production.csv``` file in the project folder exactly as we did in the example.
+In this scenario, your example will work exactly as the initial one: each **calculation_period_sec** the service will take the next line from the production data to simulate the production service.

-3.2 (option 2) If you do have the running service, then you should update the ```app.py``` script to make the script use your service instead of the toy example.
+3.2 (option 2) If you do have a live service, then you should update the ```app.py``` script to make it use your service instead of the toy example.
 Update the ```iterate()``` method from ```@app.route('/iterate', methods=["POST"])``` to send the data from your service to the monitoring.